Blue-lid recycling bin

 Please do not put your recycling in black sacks or plastic bags.

 Recent news about plastic recycling

 Veolia are responsible, under contract for Hampshire local authorities, for identifying and securing markets for the materials collected and achieving best value.
-The Chinese situation is creating general market uncertainty.
-Whilst we are not aware of an imminent or significant impact on prices, the exact impact is not yet clear.

 What not to put in your blue-lid recycling bin

 Please think carefully about what goes in.
 If your recycling bin contains items we can’t recycle, it can make the rest of your recycling unusable.

 Please do not put the following items in your blue-lid recycling bin:

 - Other plastic, for example yoghurt pots, margarine tubs, food trays, cartons and Tetra Paks such as fruit juice and milk cartons

 - Household waste

 - Food waste